hivsuper/study/study-activemq/README.md

 +	How to install ActiveMQ in Ubuntu 15.10?
 	1. Download software from http://activemq.apache.org/download.html.
 	2. Extract the files to /data/activemq.
-+	How to add configure Authentication for ActiveMQ?
++	How to configure Authentication for ActiveMQ?
 	1. ``vi /data/activemq/conf/activemq.xml``
 	2. Insert `simpleAuthenticationPlugin` and corresponding content.
 	see http://activemq.apache.org/complex-single-broker-configuration-stomp-only.html